Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-41-pyrophytes.md

 "Only if somebody’s bein’ an idiot and Corti don’t let idiots fly ships."
 Dog squeezed between the workstations over to the helm, not to check the pilot’s work—Sam Jordan was a dab hand—but because it had the best view.

 "They’ve got us on a tight course," Jordan complained.
-“Almost down to the inch.”
+"Almost down to the inch."

 "Just go with it," Dog sighed.
-“Corti have a tight sphincter anyway, right now I bet they could crush beer cans.
-You see those light system pickets?”
+"Corti have a tight sphincter anyway, right now I bet they could crush beer cans.
+You see those light system pickets?"

 Jordan nodded.
 There were three of them loitering around their approach path, barely a thousand klicks away—kissing distance, in interplanetary terms.
 "Yeah."